-Parameter Default Description/Values missionid - A string of up to 127 characters. reclassify off (KLV input only) When set to on, enables reclassification of received UAS KLV messages. classification unclassified Specifies the classification of the security data set:unclassified, restricted, confidential, secret, topsecret classcountry - The ISO 3166-1 3-letter code for the classifying country. objcountry - The ISO 3166-1 3-letter code(s) for up to six object countries separated by semicolons.
-CoT Retransmission par ameters (See CoT Retran ismission) retransmit off When set to on, the system will retransmit received CoT/ UDP or CoT/Serial metadata to up to 8 other hosts over UDP. relays (Mandatory) Specifies the IP address and UDP port of the relayed packets.
+Parameter Default Description/Values sectags off A list of comma-separated tag numbers from the Security Local Data set inside the UAS that are allowed to be streamed.
+Tags not included. minimum : Includes the list of sectags as specified in MISB 0102. all : Includes the list of sectags as specified in MISB 0102. none : filters out everything for the given set.
+Note sectags filtering requires uastags tag #48 to be included as part of the list.
+Static KLV Insertion par ameters (See KLV Metada ata Insertion) missionid - A string of up to 127 characters. reclassify off (KLV input only) When set to on, enables reclassification of received UAS KLV messages. classification unclassified Specifies the classification of the security data set: unclassified, restricted, confidential, secret, topsecret classcountry - The ISO 3166-1 3-letter code for the classifying country. objcountry - The ISO 3166-1 3-letter code(s) for up to six object countries separated by semicolons.
+CoT Retransmission par ameters (See CoT Retran smission) retransmit off When set to on, the system will retransmit received CoT/ UDP or CoT/Serial metadata to up to 8 other hosts over UDP. relays (Mandatory) Specifies the IP address and UDP port of the relayed packets.
 You can optionally specify the TTL and ToS. ipaddr1:port1[:ttl1[:tos1]],ipaddr2:port2[:ttl2 [:tos2]] ttl 64 (Time-to Live for stream packets) Specifies the number of router hops that IP packets from this stream are allowed to traverse before being discarded.
-Range = 1255 tos OxB8 (Type of Service) Specifies the desired quality of service (QoS).
+Range = 1255

+Parameter Default Description/Values tos OxB8 (Type of Service) Specifies the desired quality of service (QoS).
 This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Range = 0255 (decimal) or 0x000xFF (hex) important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
+Range = $0255$ (decimal) or $0x000xFF$ (hex) () Important () Important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
 For example, AF41 or DSCP 34 becomes ToS 136.
 For more information, see RFC2474.
-Note The ToS setting must be chosen so as to not interfere with Voice over IP systems and other equipment that may reside on your network.
-For example, when the ToS value for a stream is set to 0xB8, it can interfere with some third party Voice / IP Telephony systems. nly) and UDP Source-specific parameters Selects the data format for the metadata format KLV Selects the data format for the metadata.KLVCoT

-Parameter Default Description/Values spiuid (CoT input only) Specifies the UID of SPI (Sensor Point of Interest) messages to ingest. discovery Off (CoT input only) When set to On, enables the discovery of SPI UIDs (User Identifiers) that will be shown in the stats output and can then be potentially used as the spiuid for SPI message filtering. delta 0 (CoT input only) Specifies the maximum delta between SPI and Air Craft message timestamps for them to be considered a valid pair that can be converted to KLV.
-Serial Source-specific parameters (Makito X4/Makito X1 Rugged Encoders only) standard RS232 Specifies the transceiver mode for the metadata capture: RS232 RS422 Note Only valid for the serial port. baudrate 115200 Specifies the baud rate for the serial port: • 115200, 57600, 38400, 19200, 9600, 4800, 2400, 1200 metadata Command Examples
+A Note The ToS setting must be chosen so as to not interfere with Voice over IP systems and other equipment that may reside on your network.
+For example, when the ToS value for a stream is set to 0xB8, it can interfere with some third party Voice / IP Telephony systems.
+Serial (Makito X4/Maki to X1 Rugged Encoders o nly) and UDP Source-specific parameters format KLV Selects the data format for the metadata. • KLV • CoT spiuid (CoT input only) Specifies the UID of SPI (Sensor Point of Interest) messages to ingest. discovery Off (CoT input only) When set to On, enables the discovery of SPI UIDs (User Identifiers) that will be shown in the stats output and can then be potentially used as the spiuid for SPI message filtering. delta 0 (CoT input only) Specifies the maximum delta between SPI and Air Craft message timestamps for them to be considered a valid pair that can be converted to KLV.
+Serial Source-specific p parameters (Makito X4/M akito X1 Rugged Encoders only) standard RS232 Specifies the transceiver mode for the metadata capture: • RS232 • RS422 Note Only valid for the serial port. baudrate 115200 Specifies the baud rate for the serial port: • 115200, 57600, 38400, 19200, 9600, 4800, 2400, 1200 metadata Command Examples